oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 2. The resulting hash is salted with the master password and hashed once
 3. The result of step 2 is then passed to the Bitwarden server where it is salted with a random salt (stored in the db) and hashed another 100 000 times

-*Note: The iteration count is configurable both on an instance and user level, by default it's 100 000.
-None of the target users had different iteration count set up.*
+**Note:** *The iteration count is configurable both on an instance and user level, by default it's 100 000.
+None of the target users had a different iteration count set up.*

-Both of the projects are open-source which made the task a little easier, however, I had no experience with Rust (Vaultwarden) and have not touched C# (Bitwarden) in a very long time, so I went with the above diagram and replicated it in GO:
+Both of the projects are open-source which made the task a little easier, however, I had no experience with Rust (Vaultwarden) and had not touched C# (Bitwarden) in a very long time, so I went with the above diagram and replicated it in GO:

 {% highlight go %}
 package main